keymapperorg/KeyMapper/docs/quick-start.md

 !!! attention "MUST READ to avoid confusion and headaches"
     **'A Key Mapper keyboard'** through out this documentation refers to any input method that works with Key Mapper.
 There are **only 2** right now.

     1. The one built-in to Key Mapper is called the "Key Mapper Basic Input Method".
 This one has **NO** on-screen keyboard.
 You won't see a keyboard when you want to type something.
+This keyboard doesn't support non-English languages!

-    2. If you want an on-screen keyboard to be available while using Key Mapper, you need to install "Key Mapper GUI Keyboard".
+    2. If you want an on-screen keyboard to be available while using Key Mapper or if you need support for non-English languages, you need to install "Key Mapper GUI Keyboard".
 It is available on the [Google Play Store](http://gui.keymapper.club), [F-Droid](https://www.f-droid.org/en/packages/io.github.sds100.keymapper.inputmethod.latin/) and [GitHub.](https://github.com/sds100/KeyMapperKeyboard/releases)

     **'Enable a Key Mapper keyboard'** means turning on the input method in your device's 'Language & Input' settings.
 The location of these settings is often called something else.